Adaptive Online Mirror Descent for Tchebycheff Scalarization in Multi-Objective Learning: (Ada)OMD-TCH

-The signs of gradient terms are flipped for $\vlambda$'s maximization goal.
+\WFclear Note that the signs of the gradient terms are flipped for $\vlambda$'s maximization goal.
 See full steps in Algorithm \ref{algo:1}.

-\textbf{Analysis.} The update rule (\ref{eq:8}) for $\vtheta$ involves gradients of all objectives, weighted by both the a priori preference vector $\vw$ and the dynamic $\vlambda$.
-By \Cref{eq:9,eq:10}, $\vlambda$ is iteratively updated such that larger weights are assigned to objectives with larger accumulated losses, and how fast the influence of earlier iterations decays can be tuned through the step size $\eta_{\vlambda}$.
-As such, OMD-TCH smooths out the one-hot optimization while still prioritizing undertrained targets.
+\textbf{Analysis.} The update rule (\ref{eq:8}) for $\vtheta$ involves gradients of all objectives, weighted by the a priori preference vector $\vw$ and the dynamic $\vlambda$.
+By (\ref{eq:9}) or (\ref{eq:10}), $\vlambda$ is iteratively updated such that larger weights are assigned to objectives with larger accumulated losses.
+As such, OMD-TCH smooths out the one-hot update by incorporating all objectives while prioritizing the undertrained ones.
+As shown later, it converges to the solution of the original TCH problem, i.e., the PO point with the specified trade-off $\vw$ as in \cref{th:1}.

-Readers may wonder about the difference between using PGD and EG for $\vlambda$.
-In Section \ref{sec:3-3}, we show that using EG offers a theoretical advantage in the convergence rate's dependency on the number of objectives.
-However, we observe no significant distinction between their empirical performance as shown in Section \ref{sec:4}.

-\textbf{Comparison.} We establish a connection between OMD-TCH using EG for $\vlambda$ and smooth Tchebycheff scalarization~\citep{lin24}.
-Consider the gradient descent update rule of (\ref{eq:4}) :

-Compared to (\ref{eq:8})+(\ref{eq:10}), with $\mu$ and $\eta_{\vlambda}$ both being scaling constants, the only difference lies in the weights for combining gradients, i.e., (\ref{eq:10}) and (\ref{eq:12}).
-While $\bm{\alpha}^{(t)}$ is solely determined by current losses, $\vlambda^{(t)}$ incorporates historic information through the previous iterate $\vlambda^{(t-1)}$.
-This ``buffering'' mechanism makes $\vlambda$ change less drastically, which can be considered as a result of OMD's inherent property of regularizing distances between consecutive iterates.

-From another perspective, by setting the step size $\eta_{\vlambda}$ to 0, $\vlambda$ becomes a static vector initialized uniformly.
-In this case, (\ref{eq:8}) is equivalent to linear scalarization with preference $\vw$.
-OMD-TCH can therefore also be interpreted as a middle ground between LS and TCH.
+\textbf{Discussion.} In various scenarios requiring fairness or robustness, many methods adopt a minimax objective and apply different instances of OMD solvers.
+For example, \citet{mohri19} used the PGD instance for $\vlambda$ to encourage equal performance across clients in federated learning. \citet{cortes2020agnostic} extended this to multi-objective learning. \citet{sagawa20} focused on optimizing the worst group performance for better distributional robustness, and \citet{he2024robust} tackled multi-task learning, using excess risks as objectives to penalize noise-contaminated tasks, both using EG for $\vlambda$.
+Essentially, these methods solve the special case of TCH with a uniform $\vw$, with its validity grounded by \cref{th:1}.
+However, whether OMD solvers remain effective for diverse trade-offs is left unexplored, which is critical for complete PF traversal or preference-guided MOL.
+We unify this line by OMD-TCH and provide theoretical and experimental results that support its application as a competitive preference-guided MOL method.

-\subsection{Adaptive Online-to-Batch Conversion}
+\subsection{Adaptive online-to-batch conversion}